 2012 marks Jean Willett’s third Golden Heart Final in RWA’s prestigious Golden Heart competition.
 A multi-award winning author, she loves escaping into a story, whether it’s mystery, romance or women’s fiction.
 A former chemist, Jean now prefers the chemistry on the page.
 Her years as a Navy brat traveling just about everywhere provide a rich tapestry of material for her stories.

-Karen currently writes what she refers to as ‘grit lit’—southern women’s fiction—and has recently expanded her horizons into writing a bestselling mystery series set in Charleston, South Carolina.
-Her fourteenth novel, The Beach Trees, was released in trade paperback by New American Library, a division of Penguin Publishing Group, in May, 2011 and debuted on the New York Times bestseller list at number fifiteen.
-Her fifteenth novel, The Strangers on Montagu Street (the third book in her mystery series) was released in November of 2011 and also debuted at number fourteen on the New York Times bestseller list.
+Karen currently writes what she refers to as ‘grit lit’—southern women’s fiction—and has also expanded her horizons into writing a bestselling mystery series set in Charleston, South Carolina.
+Her sixteenth novel and first hardcover, The Time Between, was published in June 2013 by New American Library, a division of Penguin Publishing Group, and debuted on the New York Times bestseller list at number 25.

 Kimberly Brock is a former actor, special needs educator, and native to the north Georgia foothills.
 Her debut novel, The River Witch, a southern mystical work set against the backdrop of the Appalachian foothills and the Sea Islands, spins a poignant tale of characters who reckon with histories replete with regret and secrets, struggling to find home in an unpredictable world.
 Her work has appeared in the anthologies “Summer in Mossy Creek” and “Sweeter Than Tea.”
 She spends much of her non-writing time enjoying her husband and three children, and encouraging storytelling in all its many forms.
 Kimberly lives north of Atlanta, where she’s made her home for the last eight years.
 To learn more, visit her website at kimberlybrockbooks.com